IldarGalikov/RecommendedBooks/README.md

 *Emphasises the importance of Devops movement.
 In my opinion it contains too little useful information per time to read.
 However, it's very fun to read.*

+### The Goal by Eliyahu M. Goldratt
+Nover about real plant that produces parts for customers.
+A beautiful story that describes how to tackle big problems in pipelines.

+*Nothing in this book is about IT apart from the fact that all IT processes are the same processes as in production.
+We have dependent events and statistical fluctuations.*
+*Previously I was tackling performance problems on the level of experience and intuition.
+Now I have more scientific approach and new ways to tackle problems*

 # Personal development

 ### Difficult Conversations by Bruce Patton, Douglas Stone, and Sheila Heen